All in the Mind

 At least two categories of fleeting thought come into focus.
 There are those fragments too small and brief to be identified and therefore ripe for dismissal.
 In addition there are those of a duration that enables them to be seen as nonsensical or unintelligible or just plain irrelevant.
 The former are side effects of a massively complex ensemble of electrochemical systems but the latter may be within striking distance of decryption and worthy of retention.

 It is also conceivable that the function of the charged fragments resides in their applicability to dreams.
 If the mind has an innate drive towards the dream then it is clear that in non-sleeping hours this inclination is inhibited.
 The experience of falling asleep, however, is not always uneventful or abrupt, it is often characterised by the gradual but eventually irresistible dissolving of thoughts and images and their replacement by less coherent and often outlandish material as sleep approaches.
-This tendency towards apparent incoherence may be a fundamental property of mind.
+This tendency towards apparent incoherence may also be a fundamental property of mind.

 The incoherent pre-sleep imagery can be regarded as trailers for the extended sequences that we all have once sleep cancels awake.
 Most people forget most of their dreams, probably because while dreamed incoherence is a language it is conflated with incoherence in the everyday world and dismissed as unworthy of attention.
 There is continuing debate about the extent to which we impose narratives on our dreams in order to make them acceptable, that is to say even as we recall them we are cleaning them up, perhaps rearranging incidents, patching in memories from elsewhere, recognising elements then consolidating around that recognition.